MarkFazekas/Free-Google-Maps-Timeline-Export-to-Excel/README.md

 ## Build

+**The Angular CLI requires a minimum Node.js version of either v14.20, v16.13 or v18.10.**

 Run `npm install`

-Run `ng build --configuration production` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Dev

-Run `ng build --watch --configuration production` to build and run the project.
+Run `npm run watch` to build and run the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Privacy